ritah-nabunje/ritah-nabunje.github.io/index.md

 The aim of my research is to improve our understanding of disease mechanisms and inform the development of effective interventions for all patients.

 ## Looking Ahead
-In the future, I aim to contribute to global health policy, specifically in integrating genomics into healthcare systems worldwide.
 I am particularly interested in the translation of genomic research into clinical applications, advocating for equitable access to genomic medicine, and ensuring that underrepresented populations benefit from these advancements.

+In the future, I aim to contribute to global health, specifically in integrating genomics into healthcare systems worldwide.

 I am actively seeking opportunities to engage in genomics policy and advocacy to bridge the gap between research and real-world implementation.